CS340-21/oss/jgray51.md

 ## Not actively accepting contributions
       Much like the CxImage project, this project only has 5 total commits.
 The last commit was 8 months ago.

+## The patch has not been added to the project
+      I cross checked the updated file in the Libpng library with the corresponding file in the FDdIE project.
+The lines that were added in the Libpgn version were missing for both the pngpread.c and pngrutil.c files.